hmpl-lang/hmpl/README.md

 ## About

-🌐 hmpl is a small template language for working with server-side HTML.
+🌐 hmpl is a small template language for fetching HTML from API.
 It is based on requests sent to the server via `fetch` and processed into ready-made HTML.
 The word hmpl is a combination of the old name cample-html into one word. h-html, mpl-cample.

 ## Example #1